posativ/acrylamid/docs/howtos.rst

 If acrylamid is too slow, first thing you can do is to **turn off hyphenation**.
-If a single entry changes (must not be a reStructuredText post) it loads at least the default language pattern and adds a huge constant in `*O*-notation <https://en.wikipedia.org/wiki/Big_O_notation>`_.
+If a single entry changes (must not be a reStructuredText post) it loads at least the default language pattern which adds a huge constant in `*O*-notation <https://en.wikipedia.org/wiki/Big_O_notation>`_.
 Below a short profiling of generation using hyphenate and reST filters.